MarufZak/study-logs/nodejs-design-patterns/README.md

 ```

 Other traps include set, delete, and construct, and allows us to create proxies that can be revoked on demand, disable all the traps and restore original behavior.

+Downside of Proxy class is that it cannot be transpiled (convert to equivalent with older syntax) or polyfilled (provide implementation in plain JS for where API is not available), because some of the traps can only be implemented at runtime level and cannot be rewritten in another in plain JS.